 2022 program – FOCA webinar: Zebra Mussels in Ontario & IsampleON training Q&A (June 2022).
-Watch the recording of this overview with FOCA and Renata Claudi, M.Sc. from RNT Consulting Inc. for a webinar about the history of Zebra Mussels in Ontario, where and how they are spreading, and how they are impacting our waterways.
-Click here to watch the online posting (video; 1 hour).
+Watch the recording of this overview with FOCA and Renata Claudi, M.Sc. for a webinar about the history of Zebra Mussels in Ontario, where and how they are spreading, and how they impact our waterways.
+(Online, 1 hour)